norseghost/norseghost.github.io/_posts/2019-02-25-commoditization-of-emotion-and-the-search-for-authenticity-in-the-middle-class.md

 a [dude in his garage][ostmo], with design inspiration from traditional Norwegian boots.
 My [*other* boots][solovair] have a storied British workboot heritage.
 I even had my Mom knit me a sweater inspired by traditional old Norwegian fisherman’s gear.
-Nevermind that I hardly know how to row, or clean a fish, even if my ancestors did.
+Never mind that I hardly know how to row, or clean a fish, even if my ancestors did.

 This yearning for authenticity also extends to other areas of my life.
-I enjoy cooking (certain things) from the ground up (a bearnaise sauce is ‘merely’ mayonnaise, with warm, cleared butter instead of oil), we have a certain amount of vintage furniture (in which really, they did make some things better ~40-50 years ago).
+I enjoy cooking (certain things) from the ground up (a Bearnaise sauce is ‘merely’ mayonnaise, with warm, cleared butter instead of oil), we have a certain amount of vintage furniture (in which really, they did make some things better ~40-50 years ago).
 I use a safety razor, just like old